FredKSchott/snowpack/www/posts/2020-05-25-v2-release-day.md

 ![build output example](/img/snowpack-build-example.png)

+Outside of development, there are still good reasons to bundle your web application.
+File minification, compression, and network optimizations can all make your site run faster for your users.

 Run `snowpack build` to build your site for production.
-This command runs your entire application through your build, outputting a static `build/` directory as a result.

-This is where you can now decide to bring in a bundler, if you like.
-Bundling can result in better compression & networking performance in production, in addition to the minification and optimization steps that Snowpack normally would skip during development.
-By default, Snowpack's build isn't bundled, but with a single plugin you can integrate Webpack, Parcel, or the bundler of your choice as the final step in your build.
+By default, Snowpack's build isn't bundled, but a single plugin can integrate Webpack, Parcel, or the bundler of your choice as the final step in your build.

 ```js
 // snowpack.config.json